mathesar-foundation/mathesar-wiki/team/worklogs/kriti.md

 ## Backlog
 - Update script and slides for upcoming funder meeting
-- Approve the installation project once Mukesh has made updates and Pavish has confirmed approval
 - Keep an eye on Transifex conversation
 - Analyze use cases once Ghislaine has more "raw data" in Mathesar
 - Set up CRM in Mathesar to track contacts